aspect-build/.github/profile/README.md

 **Using Bazel?**
-We offer software that makes Bazel easier to use: <https://aspect.build>
+We offer software that makes Bazel easier to use: <https://aspect.build>.

+If you use our free software, please consider donating so we can pay our engineers who write it! https://opencollective.com/aspect-build

 -   JavaScript
     -   [rules_js](https://github.com/aspect-build/rules_js) - Bazel rules for building JavaScript programs